 Instagram is a mobile photo-sharing app that offers a unique opportunity to reach an audience, showcase products, and build relationships in a creative, visual way.
 It’s ideal for brand awareness campaigns, and the perfect complement to direct-response, conversion-based campaigns on channels like Facebook or email.

 Boasting 700 million users worldwide (50% of which follow a business), higher per-post engagement rates than other social platforms, and a higher average order value than Facebook, Instagram is often the go-to platform for marketers looking for a new way to enhance their brand or product image.

-Instagram offers the same powerful targeting tools that are available in Facebook, which means you can take advantage of Facebook’s demographic and behavioral data to expand your reach and connect with people based on interests, keywords, or their similarity to your existing core audience.
+Instagram offers the same powerful targeting tools that are available in Facebook, which means you can take advantage of Facebook’s demographic and behavioral data and targeting options to expand your reach and connect with a custom audience, targeting people based on interests, keywords, or their similarity to your existing core audience.
 And unlike organic Instagram posts, ads allow for clickable URLs so people can easily click through to visit your mailing list signup form, website, or online store.